-- There are an estimated 1.2 million people in England, of which 286,000 are Children & Young People (CYP) with a learning disability (LD) under the age of 18 (Emerson et al., 2012; Cooper et al., 2014). - There are 125,000 children & young people (CYP) under the age of 18 with autism (Baird et al. 2006). - 40,000 of CYP under the age of 18 with a LD are believed to display challenging behaviour (Emerson et al., 2014). - For every 1 million general population, there will be 750 CYP with a LD and/or autism whose behaviour challenges. - Amongst CYP with learning disability (LD), 36% have psychiatric disorders, compared to 8% amongst CYP with no learning disability (Emerson et al., 2012). - CYP with autism are three times more likely to be excluded permanently than CYP with no Special Educational Needs and Disabilities (SEND) needs (Lenehan, 2017). - CYP with LD are much more likely than others to live in poverty, to have few friends and to have additional long term health problems and disabilities such as epilepsy and sensory impairments (Foundation for People with Learning Disabilities). - Nearly 40% of this group will experience a significant psychiatric disorder, compared with less than 10% of those without a LD. - 25% of CYP in custody have a LD. - There are currently 82,000 CYP in contact with CYP mental health services who have a LD and/or autism. - This group of CYP are often admitted to residential care unsuited to supporting their needs, and which does not support preparation for transition to adulthood and independent living (Lenehan, 2017). - CYP with LD and/or autism tend to be in poorer families and live in challenging circumstances. - The loss of local authority early intervention and short breaks services affects CYP with LD and/or autism disproportionately. - "This group (...LD) of children & young people (CYP) are the poor relations of CYP Mental Health Services (CYPMHS)" (Lenehan, 2017).
+- There are an estimated 1.2 million people in England with a LD, of which 286,000 are CYP under the age of 18 (Emerson et al., 2012; Cooper et al., 2014). - There are 125,000 CYP under the age of 18 with autism (Baird et al. 2006). - 40,000 of CYP under the age of 18 with a LD are believed to display behaviours that challenge (Emerson et al., 2014). - CYP with a LD are more than four times more likely to develop a mental health problem than those without a LD (Children and Young People's Mental Health Coalition, 2019). - Children and young people with a LD in the UK are 4-5 times more likely to have a diagnosable psychiatric problem than children without a LD. - One in seven young people with a mental health problem in the UK also has a LD, but only just over a quarter (27.9%) of CYP with a LD and a mental health problem have had any contact with mental health services (NHS Digital, 2018). - CYP with LD are much more likely to be exposed to social and environmental risk factors, to have few friends and to have additional long term health problems and disabilities such as epilepsy and sensory impairments (Foundation for People with Learning Disabilities). - 25% of CYP in custody have a LD. - There are currently 82,000 CYP in contact with CYP mental health services who have a LD and/or autism. - There are approximately 250 children with a learning disability, autism or both in England living in children's mental health wards.
+(Children's Commissioner, Anne Longfield, 2019). - This group of CYP are often admitted to residential care unsuited to supporting their needs, and which does not support preparation for transition to adulthood and independent living (Lenehan, 2017). - The loss of local authority early intervention and short breaks services affects CYP with LD and/or autism disproportionately. - "This group (...LD) of CYP are the poor relations of CYP Mental Health Services (CYPMHS)" (Lenehan, 2017). - There are 1.3 million pupils in England (14.9% of all pupils) with special educational needs and disabilities (SEND).
+(National Audit Office, 2019).